Health services information for residents whose homes were damaged due to the security situation

 -

-If you have been displaced from your home due to the security situation and are staying in a hotel, the Ministry of Health is committed to ensuring you receive medical… -
+If you had to move out of your home due to the security situation and are staying in a hotel, the Ministry of Health is committed to ensuring you receive… -

-Health Maintenance Organization (HMO) Services for Internally Displaced Persons
+Health Maintenance Organization (HMO) Services for Affected Residents

 If you’ve been evacuated and are currently staying at a hotel, we’ve put together answers to common questions about the health services your HMO provides during this time. -

-If you are evacuated and currently staying in a hotel, we have gathered questions and answers about child development services for IDP. -
+If you are evacuated and currently staying in a hotel, we have gathered questions and answers about child development services for affected residents. -

-Health Care for IDP Aged 65 and Older
+Health Care for Affected Residents Aged 65 and Older

 If you are evacuated and currently staying in a hotel, we have gathered questions and answers about services for older adults. -